 This section provides aggregated statistics that summarize scores across the various learning goals measured in Comp-XM.
-These results are shown for each assessment year for the MBA and Undergraduate programs.
+These results are shown for each assessment year.

 Section 4: Potential Areas of Intervention Focus

 This section indicates topics that may warrant attention.
 For example, these areas might suggest future interventions to improve mastery and subsequent AoL results.
 To improve efficiency and comprehension, emphasis is given to the topics assessed by the test questions in Comp-XM when identifying potential areas for improvement.